andrewKOwong/clps_survey_vars/README.md

 - `verify_app.py` --- streamlit app for browsing and verifying the data.
 - `archive` --- previous versions of extracted data and a defunct script for extracting the table of contents.
+- `.streamlit/config.toml` --- configuration file for the streamlit app.

 ### Libraries Required